exit

 In 1965, the first edition of the journal Entropie announced that thermodynamics was the basis for many industrial applications, but also for advanced techniques (aerospace, particle and universe physics, metrology).
 It is a science of energy and entropy, a branch that studies the properties of materials and fluids, conversion processes.

 But since then, it has also become clear that thermodynamics and energy have a major role in the living world and its evolution.
-This aspect is therefore an integral part of the themes of this journal, as well as the relationship with the environment and the economy: are we not talking about thermo-economics, climate change with the temperature drift, a thermodynamic notion if ever there was one?
+This aspect is therefore an integral part of the themes of this journal, as well as the relationship with the environment and the economy : are we not talking about thermo-economics, climate change with the temperature drift, a thermodynamic notion if ever there was one ?

-In summary, the "new edition" of Entropie confirms the previous major fundamental and applied themes, but also opens up to various everyday applications in our societies, and offers new sections on the living world, on the economy (thermo-economics) and the environment through a systemic approach.
+In summary, the "new edition" of Entropie confirms the previous major fundamental and applied sciences, but also opens up to various everyday applications in our societies, and offers new sections on the living world, on the economy (thermo-economics) and the environment through a systemic approach.

 Publication Ethics and Malpractice Statement